teeetsuya/HITS/README.md

 # service name : HITS
 - meaning : how is the situation
 - to manage shedule and evaluate condition of supplied samples by our team.
+- because current work needs lots of material samples which over 30 in a month.
+- it is hard to manage condition of each evaluation in customers.
+- each sales man manage the condition personaly.
+- there is no formats.

 # Schedule
 - concept : 2021/03/15